Adamskoullos/Express-API-Model-/part-two-planning.md

 ```

+**Note**: I am not sure as yet how to save `completed surveys` to different collections depending on their survey type, so for now there is one collection for completed surveys: `completed_surveys`.

+## Model & Controllers

+- Can I use one schema for different completed survey collections, maybe by `/api/{collection}` > eg: `/api/survey_one` ?

+1. Schema, model and controller for the templates collection via the route: `/api/survey_templates`.

+2. Schema, model and controller for the completed surveys collection via route: `/api/completed_surveys`.

 ## Schema

 A survey is likely to have 10's of questions but not 100's, however their may be 1000's of respondants.
 With this in mind I feel to go for a `survey collection` and for each completed form to be a `document` with each question/answer being an object within a questions array within the document.